 Do young people have the right to time off work for education or training?

-The Eduction and Skills Act 2008 includes provisions requiring employers to accommodate young workers' arrangements for participation in education or training.
-However, the Government does not currently have plans to bring these requirements into force.
+The Education and Skills Act 2008 includes provisions requiring employers to accommodate young workers' arrangements for participation in education or training.
+However, these requirements have not been brought into force.
 Therefore, young people in England who are covered by the duty to participate in education or training do not have the right to time off for this purpose.